Right outer join

 Right outer join example.

-Figure shows a table on the left with Date, CountryID, and Units columns.
+Diagram of the left table that contains Date, CountryID, and Units columns.
 The emphasized CountryID column contains values of 1 in rows 1 and 2, 3 in row 3, and 4 in row 4.
-A table on the right contains ID and Country columns, with only one row.
+The right table contains ID and Country columns, with only one row.
 The emphasized ID column contains a value of 3 in row 1 (denoting Panama).
 A table below the first two tables contains Date, CountryID, Units, and Country columns.
 The table has one row, with the CountryID of 3 and the Country of Panama.

 This article uses sample data to show how to do a merge operation with the right outer join.
 The sample source tables for this example are: